According to the National Center for Education Statistics and the UConn Office of Institutional Research

 We are able to track retention and progress toward graduation from the time our students are formally accepted as journalism majors, which is usually in their third or fourth semester.

-- Of journalism grads, 67 percent graduated with double majors or dual degrees.
-Those included Political Science, English, Communication Science, Geography, Psychology, American Studies, Economics, Art History and Nutritional Science.
+- Of journalism grads, 70 percent graduated with double majors or dual degrees.
+Those included Political Science, English, Communication Science, Human Rights, Spanish, French, Statistics, History Drama, Anthropology and Women’s, Gender and Sexuality Studies.